 How Fulfillment Centers Work

 Fulfillment centers are well-oiled machines.
-They operate in an extremely functional and methodical manner, enabling the ecommerce retailer to rest easy knowing this part of the sales process is in capable hands.
+They operate in an extremely functional and methodical manner, enabling the retailer to rest easy knowing this part of the ecommerce sales process is in capable hands.
 An example of an order fulfillment process is one such as Fulfillment by Amazon (FBA).
 But there are many other fulfillment centers besides FBA.

 It’s important to note that fulfillment centers differ from drop shipping providers.
 Dropshipping companies are product manufacturers or distributors that send the products right to the customers while the centers are third party companies hired to fulfill the orders.

-Here’s how fulfillment centers work:
+Here’s how most fulfillment centers work:

 Ecommerce Business Supplier Sends Products to Fulfillment Center